4GeeksAcademy/javascript-beginner-exercises-tutorial/exercises/10-Create_a_new_function/README.md

 ## 💡 Hint:

-+ Remember to use the plus (+) sign to concatenate different strings and variables in the `console.log()`, Also there are more ways to concatenate strings and variables, if you want to learn more, [click here](https://stackoverflow.com/questions/16600925/how-can-i-add-a-variable-to-console-log).
++ Remember to use the plus (+) sign to concatenate different strings and variables in the `console.log()`.
+Also there are more ways to concatenate strings and variables, if you want to learn more, [click here](https://stackoverflow.com/questions/16600925/how-can-i-add-a-variable-to-console-log).